-In the previous blog titled 5 Most Important Factors in Document Translation, we discussed the factors to consider for document translation before you select a professional translation company.
+In the previous post titled 5 Most Important Factors in Document Translation, we discussed the factors to consider for document translation before you select a professional translation company.
 We argued that price, although important, should not be the sole factor in the equation.

 Translation efforts are a two‐way street between all stakeholders like developers, authors, translators, reviewers, localizers, and in-country end-users.
 Does your professional translation company offer a collaboration portal that facilitates teamwork among all stakeholders?
 Or do they leave you to your means and limited resources to secure needed input from your in-country staff and ensure accurate translations?

 Building translation assets is very important.
 Maintaining them is just as important!
-When changes take place to the target languages due to feedback from users or reviewers, a process should be in place to apply these changes not only to the target files, but also to the translation and terminology databases.
+When changes take place to the target languages due to feedback from users or reviewers, a process should be in place to apply these changes.
+This should be to the target files, the translation database, and the terminology database.
 Otherwise, changes will vanish in the next update when data is leveraged from obsolete or incomplete databases.

 As your requirements evolve and expand, you need a professional translation company behind you to support and attend to these requirements.
-This often requires adding more translators to the translation team, optimizing their performance and quality, enhancing their know-how of your product and requirements, ensuring continuity in the style and terminology, and augmenting language offerings as you need it when targeting a larger international audience.
+This often requires adding more translators to the translation team, then optimizing their performance and quality.
+You should also enhance their know-how of your product and requirements, ensuring continuity in the style and terminology.
+Augmenting language offerings as you need it when targeting a larger international audience can be very useful.

 5- Anticipating your needs

 This is where the good separates from the great.
 A great professional translation company will anticipate your needs, plan for them and ensures that they are met with every project.
 How do you know the good from the great?
 Just ask them if they survey their translation clients each year and what the results are.
 You want 95% or higher success rate in meeting quality, budgets and schedules.